Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 ### building 4

-a CSV to Json converter using [Serde].
+A CSV to Json converter using SIR DAY...
+SEER DE...
+SIRD?

 Serde, of no agreed pronunciation, is short for **ser**ialize, **de**serialize.

 It's the goto tool for converting string data formatted in a variety of file formats, into data in your application such as structs, and back again.

+It's also what lets me store data from my Job Tracking app as JSON files.

 ### building 3

-A web server for reading specific details from a WordPress database using [Actix Web] and [Diesel].
+Another easier tool I build, this time for work, was a web API for reading specific details from a WordPress database using [Actix Web] and [Diesel].

+It was 4 times faster and 5 times more memory efficient than a similar tool we'd build in TypeScript.

 Actix Web is an incredibly fast web server framework that's surprisingly easy to work with.

-Diesel is a Database ORM that not only lets you read and write to databases, but can also manage things like table structure and migrations for you.
+Diesel is a Database ORM that not only lets you read and write to databases, but can also manage things like table structure and migrations.

 ### building 3

-A 250,000 cell game of life in [Web Assembly] that ran at 60fps.
+Something more fun was a two hundred and fifty thousand cell game of life in [Web Assembly] that ran at 60fps.

 Web Assembly isn't a framework or library like other tools I'm listing here, it's a compile target.